How to Spend 4 Days in Dubai: The Perfect Dubai Itinerary

 Sunrise at Burj Khalifa

-Whilst you can appreciate the architecture from the ground, visiting the observation deck means that you get to see the best views across the city and Persian Gulf.
+While you can appreciate the architecture from the ground, visiting the observation deck means that you get to see the best views across the city and the Persian Gulf.
 It’s a bit pricey but trust me, it’s totally worth it!

 If you want to book your visit to coincide with sunset (prime hours are 4 pm – 6 pm), the tickets are more expensive.
 Whichever option you choose, make sure to book your tickets online in advance!